mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 As we can see from this, the same entities will be found as Subject, Direct Object, Indirect Object or Prepositional Object depending on the event.

-Most analytics systems miss the fact that an end-user (for example) is not merely the implicit subject of multiple events, but is in fact an entity which is the Subject and the Object of different events.
+Most analytics systems miss the fact that an end-user (for example) is not merely the implicit Subject of multiple events, but is in fact an entity which is the Subject and the Object of different events.

 ### We can keep our Verbs really simple

-All of the events above were modelled simply using verbs in the active voice, not the passive voice:
+All of the events above were modelled simply using verbs in the _active voice_, not the _passive voice_:

-* Active voice: I watch a video
+* Active voice: "I watch a video"
-* Passive voice: the video was watched by Alex
+* Passive voice: "the video was watched by Alex"

 We don't need to use passive voice for our event model, because we can always derive (if needed) a passive voice event from our active voice event.

-Going further, verbs conjugate in lots of other ways (tense, person, mood etc) - but again we don't need to include any of this into our event model: all of this can be derived (if needed) from our event's Context.
+Going further, Verbs conjugate in lots of other ways (tense, person, mood etc) - but again we don't need to include any of this into our event model: all of this can be derived (if needed) from our event's Context.

 ### Context is king

-Our idea of Context does not map cleanly onto a singular grammatical component, but it's just too useful to exclude.
+Our idea of Context does not map cleanly onto a singular grammatical component, but it is just too useful to exclude.
 In fact, de facto we already have a rich web context for Snowplow events in our [Canonical event model] [canonical-event-model], including:

 * When the event occurred
 * Where (geographically) the event occurred